progit/progit2/TRANSLATING.md

 ### Registering for Travis continuous integration

-If you don't already have an account at travis-ci.org, then go to [their page](https://travis-ci.org/) and log in.
-Otherwise you can register with your GitHub account.
+1. Register a Travis account [here](https://travis-ci.org/).

-Register your project in Travis.
-If a build is not fired automatically, it can be forced.
-The logs of build provide useful data when the build fails.
+1. Register your project in Travis.

-Please refer to the documentation on Travis-ci.org for further information on using their system.
+Please refer to the [Travis documentation](https://docs.travis-ci.com/) for more information.

 #### Setting up Your Repo for CI